yureitzk/tboi-flash-save-editor/README.md

 # The Binding of Isaac Flash Save Editor

-An editor for [The Binding of Isaac](https://store.steampowered.com/app/113200/The_Binding_of_Isaac/) (Flash version) `serial.txt` save file.
+An editor for [The Binding of Isaac](https://store.steampowered.com/app/113200/The_Binding_of_Isaac/) (Flash/Vanilla version) `serial.txt` save file.
 It can be used to unlock items, secrets and change your stats.

 ## Features